01EK98/HTMXTextAnalysis/README.md

 [![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/release/python-3100/)

-This app could be really useful when analyzing articles or publications \
+This app could be really useful when analyzing articles or publications and trying to \
-and trying to assess the biases and sentiments contained in them.
+assess the biases and sentiments contained in them.

-The app utilizes htmx in order to have reactivity within the app and not \
-depend on JavaScript to achieve it. \
+The app utilizes htmx in order to load HTML partials without refreshing the page and not depend on JavaScript to achieve that effect. \
-\_hyperscript is utilized when in need of some DOM manipulation :)
+\_hyperscript is utilized when in need of some DOM manipulation and Web API usage :)

 ## Setup